plane-monster/academic_webiste/content/authors/admin/_index.md

     url: https://birmingham.jnu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include  Internet of Things(IOT), resource managenent and serverless computing.
+bio: My research interests include  Internet of Things(IOT),edge computing, resource managenent and serverless computing.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.